How You Should Use Bar Soap (And Why!)

 If you decide to use any of these tips, remember you don’t have to use an entire bar to get these effects.
 Break off a hunk of the bar, cut it, or use small, otherwise unusable, pieces of bar soap for these household tasks.

 But don’t be afraid to get more use out of your soap bar than just cleaning yourself!
 Get the most value you can out of the purchase of your Pure Therapeutic Lemongrass Cleansing Soap bar.
 If you wish you could enjoy its lovely scent all over your home, you can and should!

-Get a Natural Bar Soap that Works for You
+Get a Pure l Bar Soap that Works for You

-By getting soap from Hand Over Heart, you’re getting a natural product made right in the USA.
+By getting soap from Hand Over Heart, you’re getting a pure product made right in the USA.
 Pure Therapeutic Lemongrass Cleansing Soap is lightly scented and formulated for sensitive skin.

 Choose the best bar of soap that suits your needs and your skin type, knowing that it's safe and cruelty-free!
 While you’re at it, consider how you can use this bar all around your house to make the most of every last spec!